John Woodbridge V

 John Woodbridge V (1582–1637) was rector of the parish of Stanton, near Highworth in Wiltshire, England.
-In his work Magnalia, Reverend Cotton Mather extolled John as "a minister so able and faithful as to obtain a high esteem among those that at all knew the invaluable worth of such a minister."
-John Woodbridge was deceased well before Mather was born though, so the quote may actually refer to his son, John Woodbridge VI.
+In his work Magnalia, Reverend Cotton Mather extolled Woodbridge as "a minister so able and faithful as to obtain a high esteem among those that at all knew the invaluable worth of such a minister."

 Life

 John Woodbridge was born at Stanton, near Highworth, Wiltshire, England, in 1582 to Reverend John Woodbridge IV and died 9 December 1637 at Stanton.
-He was fifth in a line of men by the same name — all ministers — the first of whom, Reverend John Woodbridge I, was a follower of John Wycliffe, a 14th-century translator of the Bible.
+He was fifth in a line of men by the same name – all ministers – the first of whom, Reverend John Woodbridge I, was a follower of John Wycliffe, a 14th-century translator of the Bible.

 Family

-John Woodbridge married Sarah Parker, born 1583 at Cholderton, Wiltshire, England, died 1683, daughter of the Reverend Robert Parker, M.A., of Wiltshire.
+John Woodbridge married Sarah Parker, born 1583 at Cholderton, Wiltshire, England, daughter of the Reverend Robert Parker, M.A., of Wiltshire.
+She died in 1683.
 In his work Magnalia, Reverend Cotton Mather described Sarah as a woman "who did so virtuously, that her own personal character would have made her highly esteemed, if a relation to such a father had not farther added unto the lustre of her character."

 John Woodbridge and Sarah Parker were the parents of the following children: